byheaven/search-in-newtab/README.md

 ### Privacy & data
 - The plugin stores your last Search view state locally in your vault at `.obsidian/plugins/search-in-newtab/data.json`.
+When "Remember search query" is disabled (default), the `query` is excluded.
 - No data leaves your device.

 ### Troubleshooting